Note, this post was originally posted in December of 2023, and has been updated in December 2025

 - Business B has 2 reviews and a TrustScore of 5.

 Which business would you trust more?
-Despite Business B having higher score, you might lean to toward trusting Business A because of the volume of reviews, and consider Business B to be abnormally high.
+Despite Business B having a higher score, you might lean toward trusting Business A because the volume of reviews is much higher, and the TrustScore of Business 2 feels unrealistically high.

 This concept is central to bayesian averaging, of which Wikipedia defines as: “A Bayesian average is a method of estimating the mean of a population using outside information, especially a pre-existing belief, that is factored into the calculation.”

 Bayesian averaging really shines for consumers evaluating businesses with few reviews.
-Trustpilot say, that all new businesses start off with a review score of 7 reviews, 3.5 - a very neutral view of a business.
+Trustpilot says that all new businesses start off with a review score of 7 reviews worth 3.5 stars - a very neutral view of a business.
 This is the pre-existing belief, that the business is neither bad nor great.

 Bayesian averaging results in a much smoother movement over time, with scores not whipsawing between 1 and 5 stars.
 It also means that for a business’ score to go up (or down), there needs to be a consistent period of good (or bad) reviews as scores aren’t affected largely by one off reviews.